virgesmith/UKCensusAPI/README.md

 Geographical coverage
 E/EW/GB/UK or LA code(s)/name(s), comma separated: <b>Leeds</b>
 </pre>
-Now select the geographical resolution required.
-Currently supports local authority, and both 2001 and 2011 MSOA, LSOA, and OAs:
+All the available geographies for the data are displayed.
+Select the geographical resolution required.
 <pre>
-Resolution (LAD/MSOA11/LSOA11/OA11/MSOA01/LSOA01/OA01): <b>MSOA11</b>
+TYPE265 NHS area teams
+TYPE266 clinical commissioning groups
+TYPE267 built-up areas including subdivisions
+TYPE269 built-up areas
+TYPE273 national assembly for wales electoral regions 2010 TYPE274 postcode areas
+TYPE275 postcode districts
+TYPE276 postcode sectors
+TYPE277 national assembly for wales constituencies 2010 TYPE279 parishes 2011
+TYPE282 2011 local health boards
+TYPE283 2011 primary care trusts
+TYPE284 2011 strategic health authorities
+TYPE295 2011 wards
+TYPE297 2011 super output areas - middle layer
+TYPE298 2011 super output areas - lower layer
+TYPE299 2011 output areas
+TYPE459 local enterprise partnerships (as of April 2017) TYPE460 parliamentary constituencies 2010
+TYPE462 former metropolitan counties
+TYPE463 local authorities: county / unitary (prior to April 2015) TYPE464 local authorities: district / unitary (prior to April 2015) TYPE480 regions
+TYPE499 countries
+Select Resolution: <b>TYPE297</b>
 </pre>

 You will then be prompted to choose whether to download the data immediately.
 If so, the query builder assembles the query and computes an md5 hash of it.
 It then checks the cache directory if a file with this name exists and will load the data from the file if so.
 If not, the query builder downloads the data and save the data in the cache directory.
 ```
+Get data now? (y/N): y

 Getting data...
 Writing metadata to  /tmp/UKCensusAPI/KS401EW_metadata.json
 Downloading and cacheing data: /tmp/UKCensusAPI/KS401EW_2d17ead209999cbc7a1e7f5a299ccba5.tsv